 What are Your Lighting Needs?

 Make sure you’re considering the right factors in your lighting product purchases.
-The energy output and the brightness of a lightbulb are vital features when considering the difference between 40 and 60-watt bulbs.
-Be sure to weigh the wattage and look at lumens.
+The energy output and the brightness of a light bulb are vital features when considering the difference between 40 and 60-watt bulbs.
+Be sure to weigh the wattage and look a what lumens are, especially for chandelier bulbs.

 If you need help choosing suitable bulbs for your commercial or residential space, contact us today for a quote: (888) 325-4448.
 You can also email us at [email protected] or Shop Online at Lightingandsupplies.com!